What is Vitamin D?

 Recommended Vitamin D Intake

-In the United States, the Institute of Medicine's recommendations for vitamin D intake are as follows:
+In the United States, the Institute of Medicine's recommendations for vitamin D intake, which were released in 1997, are as follows:

 - Birth to 50 years -- 200 IU (5 mcg)